 As a group that prefers the city over suburbs, millennials are willing to sacrifice extra space for quality and style.
 This generation is heavily focused on the look, feel and functionality more than anything.
 With an active, creative, collaborative, and socially connected lifestyle, it is no surprise that they want a kitchen space that can support all of that.
 Therefore, practicality is a huge priority.
 They would rather spend their money on technology than intricate details and moldings.
 Favoring the useful over the ornate, they want cleaner more functional open kitchen layouts!

 Millennials love fluid living spaces with fewer barriers.
 This means an open space that can easily transition from kitchen to TV room is essential in their homes.
 Their kitchens should be built with elements that invite social interactions, entertainment, and even function as an in-home office if needed.
 Since Millennials are moving away from traditional spaces with designated functions, they may also ditch the formal dining room completely.
 When developing for millennials it is crucial to build a kitchen that easily facilitates socializing between friends and family; a room to hang out in.

-Millennials gravitate toward timeless designs by using soft neutral colors, especially grays, with temporary accents that can be switched out over time.
+Millennials who are considering a kitchen renovation gravitate toward timeless designs by using soft neutral colors, especially grays, with temporary accents that can be switched out over time.
 Selecting high quality products for cabinets, counters, appliances and flooring ensure durability, and low maintenance.
-In essence they want the major elements of the kitchen to stay relevant and efficient for as long as possible, as they’re not planning another remodel any time soon.
+In essence they want the major elements of the kitchen to stay relevant and efficient for as long as possible, as they’re not planning another kitchen renovation any time soon.

-So to revamp a kitchen in accordance with millennial trends, aim for an open, fresh and function-centered kitchen.
+So when planning a kitchen renovation with millennial trends, aim for an open, fresh and function-centered kitchen.
 Futuristic kitchens that we see in the movies are no longer a complete fantasy.
 Let us know if you have any suggestions on how to bring these revolutionary spaces to life.
 We’d love to hear from you!